30040482/Contact-Card/Timeline.md

     Why is Miguel Soberanis’ photo in the bishop’s office of the Oakland 6th Ward?

-    Why did Miguel’s name appear in church records that belonged to Luis?
+    Why did Miguel’s name appear in church records that belonged to Luis Soberanis?

     How many church records that belonged to Luis Soberanis include Miguel Soberanis’ name?